ozanMSFT/pytorch-wiki/Dispatcher---Structured-Kernels-Lab.md

 ## How to make the changes

 What should the functions look like?
-You can use the existing structured kernel scaffolding, but the codegen will no longer generate it for you since we’re using manual_cpp_bindings.
+You can use the existing structured kernel scaffolding, but the codegen will no longer generate it for you since we’re using manual_cpp_binding.
 Instead, you can manually write the structured kernel scaffolding (probably by copy-pasting the output of the original codegen).

 ## Where to make changes